andreacasonato/meal-kit-delivery/README.md

-# 🍽Meal Kit Delivery Landing Page
+# Meal Kit Delivery Landing Page

 Responsive landing page for a meal kit delivery service.
 Built with HTML and CSS.